May you seek, discover and embody, the profound peace, kindness and wisdom that is within us all.

 Who am I? and What is this?

-"Who am I?" & "What is this?" - are self-enquiry questions (Ramana Maharshi) perhaps the most basic and most meaningful koans or open questions to contemplate.
+"Who am I?" & "What is this?" - are self-inquiry questions (Ramana Maharshi) perhaps the most basic and most meaningful koans or open questions to contemplate.
 Some thoughtful peoples' reflections:

 R. Buckminster Fuller